Interpreting The Book of Revelation

 II.
 The Nature of The Book of Revelation

 A. The book as apocalypse: An apocalypse is a very specific kind of literature with no modern equivalent.
-While there is only one OT apocalyptic book (Daniel) and one NT book that demonstrates some features of this type (Revelation), it was a common form of writing in the two centuries before and after the birth of Christ.
+While there is only one Old Testament apocalyptic book (Daniel) and one New Testament book that demonstrates some features of this type (Revelation), it was a common form of writing in the two centuries before and after the birth of Christ.
 There are several distinct features of apocalyptic writing.

 1) It arises out of a historical context of great turmoil, persecution, and oppression.
 The prophets looked forward to God balancing the scales of justice within history; apocalyptic has given up on history and has become so pessimistic of change that it can only see God acting by bringing a radical end to history, destroying all evil, and beginning again with a new world.